alexandershih/Trading-Strategies/README.md

-We develop a model that uses only the past stream of daily prices to date to determine each day if the trader should buy, hold, or sell their assets in their portfolio.
+We develop a model that uses only the past stream of daily prices to date to determine each day if the trader should buy, hold, or sell their assets in their portfolio consisting of cash, gold, and bitcoin.